Access your library account on Library Search.

 You will need to complete an application for each institution you wish to use.

-Once you have filled in the on-line application form, and your application is approved, the University of Salford library will send you an confirmation email, which introducing you to your chosen host library/ libraries.
+Once your application is approved, the University of Salford library will send you a confirmation email, introducing you to your chosen host library/ libraries.
 This is only valid for a short period to ensure users are still eligible.
 If you don’t use the introductory email within this period, you will need to apply again.

-You need to take a copy of the introductory e-mail with you when you visit your chosen library, along with your University of Salford ID card.
+Take a copy of the introductory email with you when you visit your chosen library, along with your University of Salford ID card.
 This will allow other libraries to identify you as a bona fide member of the scheme.

 Tip: You should check the website of the library you want to visit for their opening hours and other specific conditions.
 For example, your first visit may need to be during office hours or you may need to supply a passport sized photograph.

 The host library should issue you with a library card, which will allow you to use facilities until your SCONUL Access membership expires.
 The membership can be valid for up to three years or until your course or contract ends if earlier.

 Visit the return machines by the library entrance and place the item into the slot.